oslabs-beta/smartER/README.md

 <h1 id="features">📬 Features:</h1>

-In addition to being able to visualize a query, smartER aims to provide a seamless user experience, offering:
+Not <em>just</em> a visualizer, smartER aims to provide a seamless user experience, offering:
-- Automatic rendering based on a valid query string
+- Automatic rendering based on a valid query string, with helpful error messages for invalid query strings
 - Linking of relationships in the ER diagram via a dotted line
 - Linking of JOIN columns from your query with a bolded line
 - Highlighting of all columns in your SELECT statement for visual clarity and accessibility
 - Support for all postgreSQL SELECT queries, including unions, subqueries, and aggregations
 - An interactive and easily rearranged ER diagram for optimal clarity on your database relationships
+- A responsive UI that allows the user to decide which features get the most real estate

 <h1 id="how-to-contribute">How to contribute </h1>

 <p> smartER is currently in alpha and we would love to hear your feedback, encouragement, advice, suggestions, or problems.
-If you would like to contribute, please contact us at querysmarter@gmail.com</p>
+If you would like to contribute, please fork, clone, and make pull requests.
+If you would like to report an issue or submit a feature request, please do so.
+We would love to hear how we can make smartER more useful for you!
+If you would like to reach the smartER team directly for any other reason, please <a href="mailto:querysmarter@gmail.com>email us</a></p>

 <h1 id="contributors">👥 Contributors</h1>